ryanrestine/HackTheBox_WriteUps/linux_machines/nibbles_notes.md

 Navigating to http://10.10.10.75/nibbleblog/ we find what appears to be a blog.
 One of the easiest and most convenient ways to check out a site's tech stack quickly is with a Firefox browser plugin called Wappalyzer.
 This plugin sits in your task bar in the browser and you can quickly get a lay-of-the-land in regards to technologies being used, simply by clicking the Wappalyzer icon.

 In this case I can see the site is running on Apache 2.4.18 as well as using PHP.
-With this knowledge lets quick of a directory scan against the newly discovered directory in hopes to find some interesting sub-directories.
+With this knowledge lets kick of a directory scan against the newly discovered directory in hopes to find some interesting sub-directories.

 For this I'll use Feroxbuster, and because I know the site is using PHP I'll use the `-x php` flags to append .php to words in the list as well as the `-q` flags, just to keep the results a bit more tidy.